Land Rover Discovery review

 Like the exterior design, the Discovery’s cabin is more utilitarian than the rival Volvo XC90’s, but all of the gadgets are nicely integrated nonetheless.
 The infotainment screen is smaller and the graphics have a lower resolution – it takes longer to respond to your inputs than the Volvo’s tablet as well, but the familiarity of the system means it’s easy to use.

-Leather trim comes as standard, and adds an upmarket air, but the Land Rover’s build quality still feels robust and up to anything you can throw at it, mixing refinement and sturdiness nicely.
+Overall the Discovery’s build quality still feels robust and up to anything you can throw at it, mixing refinement and sturdiness nicely.

 The car feels more upmarket than the Toyota Land Cruiser and has a more modern design, while the fit and finish are first-class.
 There’s a premium feel to all of the switchgear and comfortable seats in all three rows.